d-smith/ml-speciality-notes/plural-sight/impl-and-op-ml.md

     * Containers located on the same EC2 instances
     * Enables a complete workflow without having to do external data preprocessing or postprocessing

+## Securing SageMaker

+Shared Responsibility Model

+* AWS - security of the cloud
+* Customer - security in the cloud

+Customer Concerns in ML

+* Data Protection
+* AuthN abd AuthZ
+* Compliance
+* Monitoring
+* Securing Infrastructure

+### Securing Data

+Aspects of data encryption

+* Data at rest
+* Date in transit

+S3 Data

+* Enable encriptions on s3
+    * Bucket policy to enfore
+    * Use customer managed key
+* SageMaker verifies that its data outputs are encrypted

+SageMaker Data Volumes

+* Notebook Instances
+* Processing Jobs
+* Training Jobs
+* Batch transform jobs
+* Hosting services endpoints
+* Hyperparameter tuning jobs

+Data in Transit

+* Most inter-network traffic data is encrypted using TLS 1.2
+* Some areas are not encrypted
+    * Commumication between control and training job instances
+    * Node communication in distributed processing jobs
+    * Node communication in distributed training jobs

+Amazon Macie

+* Fully managed service focused on data security
+* Utilizes machine learning to discover and report on data stored in S3
+* Alerts organizations on several conditions:
+    * Unusual data access patterns
+    * Configuration errors for sensitive data
+* Enables automated compliance checking for data stored in s3